-Elimination Sales Tax on Food
+Elimination of the Sales Tax on Food

 The State of Kansas has the highest rate of sales tax on food in the nation, which negatively impacts people's health and economic activity, and we believe eliminating all sales taxes on food to be the best way to improve access to healthy foods regardless of income level.
+If elimination is not viable we support reducing the sales tax rate on food.